Second Bulgarian Empire: Fall

 The attempts of Ivan Alexander to fight off the Ottomans in the late 1340s and early 1350s failed after two defeats in which his eldest son and successor Michael Asen IV and his second son Ivan Asen IV may have been killed.
 The emperor's relations with his other son Ivan Sratsimir, who had been installed as the ruler of Vidin, deteriorated after 1349, when Ivan Alexander divorced his wife to marry Sarah-Theodora, a converted Jew.
 When their child Ivan Shishman was designated an heir to the throne, Ivan Sratsimir proclaimed independence.

 In 1366, Ivan Alexander refused to grant passage to the Byzantine emperor John V Palaiologos, and the troops of the Savoyard crusade attacked the Bulgarian Black Sea coast.
 They seized Sozopolis, Messembria, Anchialus, and Emona, causing heavy casualties and unsuccessfully laying siege to Varna.
 The Bulgarians eventually granted passage to John V, but the lost towns were handed over to the Byzantines.
 To the north-west, the Hungarians attacked and occupied Vidin in 1365.
-Ivan Alexander reconquered his province four years later, allied with his de jure vassals Vladislav I of Wallachia and Dobrotitsa.
+Ivan Alexander reconquered his province four years later, allied with his de jure vassals Dobrotitsa and Vladislav I of Wallachia.
 The death of Ivan Alexander in 1371 left the country irrevocably divided between Ivan Shishman in Tarnovo, Ivan Sratsimir in Vidin, and Dobrotitsa in Karvuna.
 The 14th century German traveler Johann Schiltberger described these lands as follows:

 I was in three regions, and all three were called Bulgaria.
 The first Bulgaria extends there, where you pass from Hungary through the Iron Gate.
 Its capital is called Vidin.
 The other Bulgaria lies opposite Wallachia, and its capital is called Tarnovo.
 The third Bulgaria is there, where the Danube flows into the sea.
 Its capital is called Kaliakra.